 Microsoft’s relentless investment and focus on security has seen it develop a comprehensive set of security components to support and enable a cloud-native approach.
-Azure Sentinel is the jewel in Microsoft’s security crown, working to proactively assess vulnerabilities and automate and accelerate incident response.
+Microsoft Sentinel is the jewel in Microsoft’s security crown, working to proactively assess vulnerabilities and automate and accelerate incident response.

-Appropriately named, Azure Sentinel is a scalable, cloud-native, security information and event management (SIEM) tool designed to operate across your entire IT estate, keeping watch for any behaviour or data that could be indicative of an attack.
+Appropriately named, Microsoft Sentinel is a scalable, cloud-native, security information and event management (SIEM) tool designed to operate across your entire IT estate, keeping watch for any behaviour or data that could be indicative of an attack.

 Sentinel delivers intelligent security analytics and threat intelligence, providing a single solution for alert detection, threat visibility, proactive hunting and threat response.